 Honey bees are, perhaps, one of the few insects that are found almost everywhere in the world.
-They have been around from 35 million years ago.
-Whereas, humans have inhabited the planet for only between 1.5 to 2 million years.
+They have been around for 35 million years.
+In comparison, humans have inhabited the planet for only about 1.5 to 2 million years.
 Honey bees and humans are interconnected in many ways.

-If the bee disappeared off the surface of the globe then man would have only four years of life left.
-No more animals, no more man. – Albert Einstein
+If the bee disappeared off the surface of the globe, then man would have only four years of life left.
+No more animals, no more men. – Albert Einstein

 Without bees, humankind is bound to become extinct, which is why we need to realize that we are partners in saving our planet.

 Bees recognize beekeepers who steal others' honeycombs with bees in them.
-And, the bees that come with the honeycomb will not stay with the beekeeper because they know that, it is not their real owner.
+The bees that come with the honeycomb will not stay with the beekeeper because they know that it is not their real owner.
 "The message behind this is for us to maintain a clean and healthy environment.
 It also tells us that the place where bees live always has a healthy environment."
 Zizira explorer

-His passion for bee-keeping has also inspired his other four sons to practice this art.
-The sons are now married and practice beekeeping in their own respective villages - at Umkon, Mawtnum, Jintru and in Umdihar.
-They use the honey they collect for their own consumption, and also sell in the market.
+His passion for beekeeping has also inspired his other four sons to practice this art.
+The sons are now married and practice beekeeping in their respective villages - at Umkon, Mawtnum, Jintru, and Umdihar.
+They use the honey they collect for their own consumption and also sell in the market.

 Interestingly, Bah Lection did not learn the art of beekeeping from his father or family, but from his eldest son!
 His son had a keen interest and passion for beekeeping and learned the art on his own.
 Bah Lection Nongrum was thrilled to see the passion in his son and got inspired to start too.

-He started making beehives with the wood pieces he cut from his own trees.
-Sometimes he would buy wood pieces from the saw mill and use those.
-To further improve his skills, he got an opportunity to work, train and learn from a government group from Assam.
+He started making beehives with the wood pieces he cut from his trees.
+Sometimes he would buy wood pieces from the sawmill and use those.
+To further improve his skills, he got an opportunity to work, train, and learn from the government group in Assam.

-Bah Lection harvests wild floral honey, as the bees collect pollen and nectar from the wild flowers in the surrounding areas.
-Annually, he harvests honey twice in a year from the large beehives, once during the month of December and another between April to May.
-And, once a year, in the month of December, from the smaller beehives.
+Bah Lection harvests wildflower honey from beehives near the meadows.
+The bees collect pollen and nectar from the wildflowers in the surrounding areas.
+Annually, he harvests indigenous honey twice a year from the large beehives – once during the month of December and another between April and May.
+He also harvests natural honey once a year from the smaller beehives in December.

-Bah Lection collects around 300 Kgs of honey per year.
-Unfortunately, the supply in 2017 season was not as good as it was in the previous years.
-The reason being, heavy rain and hailstorms, which spoiled all the wild flowers.
+Bah Lection collects around 300 kgs of honey per year.
+Unfortunately, the supply in the 2017 season was not as good as it was in the previous years due to heavy rain and hailstorms, which spoiled all the wildflowers.
 The bees could not collect much pollen and nectar.

-After harvesting, he takes the honey he collected to Iewduh, the wholesale market in Shillong.
-He sells either loose (ie. by weight) or in packed bottles.
-His customers know his honey and as soon as news travels that he is selling his honey in the market, people would find him and buy his honey immediately!
+After harvesting, he takes the honey he collected to Lewduh, the wholesale market in Shillong.
+He sells either loose (i.e., by weight) or in bottles and has been doing it for years.
+His customers know how pure and delicious his honey is, and as soon as the news travels that he is selling his raw honey in the market, people would find him, and he would be sold out within minutes!
 He also sells his honey at Motphran and Police Bazar, two other popular markets in Shillong.